kjcamann/kjcamann.github.io/doc/csd/_sources/installation.rst.txt

    from csd import register_csd_pretty_printers register_csd_pretty_printers()

 Now GDB will automatically load the pretty-printers when ``foo`` is loaded.
 This also works for shared libraries (e.g., with a filename like ``libbar.so-gdb.py``).
 The user should be aware that by default, GDB auto-loading is restricted for security reasons.
-Unless you've explicitly relaxed GDB's security security settings, you'll need to add a line like this to your ``.gdbinit``:
+Unless you've explicitly relaxed GDB's security security settings, you'll need to add a line like this to your ``gdbinit``:

 .. code-block:: none